-If your little one is at least four to six months old and has started solids, you can offer them age-appropriate teething foods.
-But remember to always supervise your child while they are eating.
+If your little one is at least four to six months old and has started solids, you can offer them age-appropriate teething foods like plain full-fat yoghurt or mashed fruit.

-If your teething baby is less than four months old or hasn’t started solids yet, we have some other great ideas for what to offer.
-Keep reading for what to offer a young teething baby.
+If your teething baby is less than four months old or hasn’t started solids yet, we have some other great ideas for what to offer a young teething baby below.